Even the most sophisticated anti-theft features are ineffectual when installed in a security safe with a weak

 Theft Resistant - This rating simply acknowledges that the safe has a lock on it; no other protection level is guaranteed or implied.
 This type of safe construction provides roughly the same level of protection as a locked file cabinet, which can also carry this same rating.

 RSC (Residential Security Container)(TL-5) Rating - This is a UL rated container that certifies the "safe" is capable of withstanding a beating by one man wielding a screwdriver and a small hammer (that can weigh no more than 3 pounds) for up to five minutes.

 "Safes" or containers of this type tend to list their steel thickness by gauge.
-Common gauges range from 10 to 20 (see the chart above to see how incredibly thin this really is).
+Common gauges range from 10 to 20.

 Due to the high cost of steel, many of these same companies will combine the measurement of their steel plating thickness with the thickness of their drywall fireproofing panels, reporting one combined measurement in a manner that intentionally sways the uninformed buyer into assuming the quoted wall or door thickness is all solid steel or a similar protective material.
 This one underhanded trick has met with such resounding success it has been adopted in various forms by nearly every major safe builder.
 The easiest way to spot these counterfeit safes when uncertain about the reported steel plating thickness is to check the safes weight.
 A 60 inch tall false safe will weigh between 300 and 800 lbs. with fire protection.
 True security safes of this size start at 600 lbs. without fire protection and jump up into the 1500+ pound range with fire protection.